theMK2k/Media-Hoarder/UPGRADE-LOG.md

 - ✅ Vuetify 3 dialog z-index fix: Removed `z-index: 300 !important` from `MediaPropertyDialog` and `ScanHistoryItemDialog` — these were Vuetify 2 overrides that forced dialogs below Vuetify 3's layout-managed navigation drawer (~z-index 1002).
 Vuetify 3's overlay system automatically assigns `z-index: 2000+` to dialogs, so the explicit low values caused the sidebar to render on top of dialogs
 - ✅ Vuetify 3 filter checkbox boolean fix: All 17 `fetchFilter*()` functions in `store.js` returned `1 AS Selected` (integer) from SQLite.
 Vuetify 3's `v-checkbox` uses strict comparison (`deepEqual`) against `true` (boolean), so checkboxes appeared unchecked despite the title correctly showing "(All)" (which uses JavaScript truthy evaluation).
 Fixed by adding `!!result.Selected` coercion in each fetch function.
 Also refactored all fetch functions to use a single `forEach` loop: unconditional coercion + formatting first, then conditional merge of saved filter values

+- ✅ Vuetify 3 sidebar resize vs fixed pagination: MediaList.vue top nav used `position: fixed; width: 100%` which broke out of Vuetify's layout flow, causing pagination to overflow when the resizable sidebar changed width.
+The three hardcoded 320px spacer divs were a workaround that no longer matched the dynamic width.
+Fixed by switching to `position: sticky; top: 48px` which keeps the element in the document flow and automatically respects the sidebar width managed by `v-main`.
+Removed the spacer divs and the now-unnecessary `margin-top` offset on the content container

 #### In Progress

 - 🔄 Testing for remaining console warnings/errors